MyVil

 Is "Ponta De Lança Africano (Umbabarauma)" really about where slaves arrived in Brazil?
 Or did I just expand a mental legend over the years, trying to explain and contain the unsettling, unsettled poise and expanse of Jorge Ben's rolling, grinding samba soul classic?
 Literally, it's about soccer, but the key line "um ponta de lan a Africano" doesn't match the title ("Point of the African Lance," ouch!), but its translation—"an African point man" (also "um ponta de lan a decidio" or "a point man whose mind is made up")—is pretty pointed, too.
 But it sounds like big Ben's got all of the above and something else on his mind, that he's listening to, listening for.
 Sounds like he's still listening, and that's catching.

 Ben's example further schooled Beleza Tropical, the reputation-making debut release on Luaka Bop, the New York City label founded by David Byrne and Yale Evelev in 1988.
-The compilation arrived like a ship from post–bossa nova Brazil, mostly (Ben's restless boldness aside) filled with discreetly fabulous/accomplished descendants of the tale-telling, refugee gamesters in Boccaccio's Decameron.
-The crew of Belize can largely be ID'd as members of the '60s Tropicália movement, who'd been exiled or isolated because of cultural activities that Brazil's ruling junta (and some of the leftist opposition) found excessively international, frivolous, and otherwise weird.
-They grew up, in no small measure, by sharpening their wits while whetting their appetites.
+The compilation arrived like a ship from post–bossa nova Brazil, mostly (Ben's restless boldness aside) filled with discreetly fabulous/accomplished descendants of the tale-telling, refugee gamesters in Boccaccio's Decameron: the crew of Belize can often be ID'd as members of the '60s Tropicália movement, who'd been exiled or isolated because of cultural activities that Brazil's ruling junta (and some of the leftist opposition) found excessively international, frivolous, and otherwise weird.
+They grew up, in no small measure, by sharpening wits while whetting appetites.
 Intelligent pleasure heads can learn, don't have to burn just yet.
-That was Boccaccio's word to his plague- and power- (including pietism) ravaged age, and maybe the Luaka Bopocrats' word to the somewhat similar '80s.
-Yet Byrne, Evelev, Boccaccio, and Chaucer were also savvy children of their own ages' enterprising spirit.
+That was also Boccaccio's inferred word to his plague- and power- (including pietism) ravaged age, and maybe the Marco Polo-playing Luaka Bopocrats' to their somewhat similar '80s.

 But you don't really have to think about this stuff much to enjoy most of 21st Century.
 Marcio Local dances its theme-ness around a dreamy scenic route via "Samba Sem Nenhum Problema" ("Samba With No Problem").
 Ironically, considering its truthful tag, the track is also on his excellent but tiresomely titled new Luaka Bop set, Marcio Local Says Don Day Don Dree Don Don.
 But that labored label kinda signifies, too, insofar as the Local lad is listening hard to his reverie of how Ben-style samba soul should be, this very afternoon.
 Listening till he takes his cue through the sunburst of his orchestra and yelps another acrobatic riff from way back behind the parade across his mirror shades.
 He's timing it so he won't get run over (upstaged) by the very ongoing tradition getting a recharge in his song.
 And indeed, Local's afterbuzz holds its own even as Venezuelan boogie knights Los Amigos Invisibles, Cuban jazz salts Irakere, and vintage African funk's Moussa Doumbia successively possess the rare-groovological students' graduation procession of self-expression.
 (Also new on LB: Check sex collectors Los Amigos' Commercial, which gets it on after the first quarter's fumbling foreplay.)